Did you like this article? Please share it.

 About the author: Javier Calvet-Stoffel co-founded Spain's first management consultancy specialized in funding, based in Madrid and Brussels.
 Starting in 2002, he led the internationalization strategy of the company, mainly in Central and Eastern Europe, with its registered office in Vienna.
 After the company was sold in 2009, Mr. Calvet-Stoffel worked as an independent consultant and investor, with projects in Austria, Spain, and Latin America.
 Since 2013, he has been head of the EU department of the company M27 Finance, based in Vienna.
 In more than 25 years of professional experience, Mr. Calvet-Stoffel has supervised several hundred projects, predominantly in the fields of R&D, innovation, environmental protection, energy, financing, internationalization and advanced training.

 To improve their success with the SME Instrument, companies often need professional support.
 With a success rate of almost 60% (compared to the EU average of 7%), m27 – in cooperation with its partner Inspiralia – can call itself an expert on the SME Instrument.
 Of about 50 successful Austrian projects so far, m27-Inspiralia has been involved with more than half; along with the last four cut-off dates for Phase 1, 18 of the 23 Austrian projects receiving funding were submitted by m27-Inspiralia.
 Throughout Europe, m27-Inspiralia has supervised nearly 350 successful projects.

-4 times a year right before the cut-off dates for the SME Instrument application, PARK INNOVAARE, together with m27, informs about the access to the instrument.
-The next meeting is scheduled on November 30, 2017, in deliveryLAB.
-More information will follow.
+4 times a year right before the cut-off dates for the SME Instrument application, PARK INNOVAARE, together with m27, informs about the access to the instrument (information and registration for the next event).